KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 > There is an [example.frag](./examples/image_accesses/example.frag) (and [example.spv](./examples/image_accesses/example.spv)) GLSL shader that has an example of various ways images can be accessed in SPIR-V.

+# Coordinate Systems

+It is important to know there are 3 texel coordinate systems used for images:

+- Normalized (floats)
+- Unnormalized (floats)
+- Integers

+The SPIR-V spec documents which instructions are allowed to use which coordinate system.
+The [Vulkan Spec Texel Coordinate Systems Chapter](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#textures-texel-coordinate-systems) is a good resource to learn more about this.

+When using a `vec4` (4 wide vector) as a coordinate, the API spec defines which each vector element points to.
+As an example, in Vulkan, when using Unnormalized coordinates, the `vec4.z` element is the value of the `array layer`.

 # Images as Handles

 An `OpTypeImage` can be thought of as a handle to the underlying texel data.
 To help illustrate this, here is a small program that writes to an image